microsoft/typechat.net/README.md

   * MultiSchema: dynamically route user intent to other 'sub-apps'
   * SchemaHierarchy: A Json Translator than uses multiple child JsonTranslators

-* TypeChat.Program:
+* Json Programs and TypeChat.Program:
   * Math: Turn user requests into calculator programs
   * Plugins (program synthesis that target Semantic Kernel Plugins)

-* TypeChat.Dialog:
+* Typed Agents:
   * Healthdata

 Each example includes an **input.txt** with sample input.
 Pass the input file as an argument to run the example in **batch mode**.

 ## Api Key and Configuration
-To use TypeChat.net or run the examples, you will need an **API key** for an Open AI service.
+To use TypeChat.net or run the examples, you need an **API key** for an Open AI service.
 Azure Open AI and the Open AI service are both supported.

 ### Configure Api Key for examples
 * Go to the **[examples](./examples)** folder in the solution